dzonasm/crwn_clothing/README.md

 # Running the code

-Clone the repository in your computer, install the dependencies with "npm i", cd into the "client folder" and run "npm start"
+Clone the repository in your computer, install the dependencies with "npm i", cd into the "client" folder and run "npm start"

 # Hosted website